Thank you for visiting the website of Haitians Unified for Development and Education (“HUDE”).

 We are a partnership of Haitian and US human rights advocates, supporting the Haitian people in their grassroots struggle for a just system of law, a society without violence, social justice, and a democratic government.

-The 2016 HUDE Scholarship Applications have now closed!
+The 2017 HUDE Scholarship Applications are now open!